Kay Gerritsen

-Kay Gerritsen (born 25 April 1997) is a Sint Maartener footballer who plays for FC Lisse of the Dutch Tweede Divisie, and the Sint Maarten national team.
+Kay Gerritsen (born 25 April 1997) is a footballer who plays as a midfielder for DSOV.
+Born in Netherlands, he represented for the Sint Maarten national team.

 Club career

 Gerritsen began his career at FC VVC in Nieuw-Vennep where he stayed for a year and a half before joining FC Lisse.
 He played for Lisse through every youth level.
 He was promoted from the "B" to "A" team for the 2017–18 season.
 As part of preparation for the season, Gerritsen appeared in a friendly against Feyenoord.
 He made his league debut for the club on 3 February 2018 in a 3–0 victory over Achilles '29.
 After only one season with the first team, it was announced that the player would leave the club at the end of the season in hopes of earning more playing time at another club.
 In total, he spent over eight years with the club.

 On 18 March 2019, it was announced that Gerritsen would join DSOV of the Eerste Klasse.